aztfmod/terraform-azurerm-caf/examples/compute/virtual_machine/101-single-windows-vm/standalone/readme.md

-You can test this module outside of a landingzone using
+You can test this module outside of a landingzone using:

 ```bash
 cd /tf/caf/examples/compute/virtual_machine/101-single-windows-vm/standalone